Skip to content

 In just three passes, you can cut 1,620 words or more than one-quarter (27%) of the original draft.

-Tip: Here’s how NOT to reduce the size of a white paper: Shrink the white space or reduce the size of the type.
-That just makes the same rambling text harder to read, without doing anything to solve the problem.
+Doing any of those no-nos will just make the same rambling text harder to read, without doing anything to solve the real problem.

 professional copywriter

-If your team can’t do this kind of copyediting, consider hiring a professional editor who knows the white paper format.
+If your team can’t do this kind of copyediting, and you don’t trust AI to do it for you, consider hiring a professional editor who knows the white paper format.

 You can even give an editor a target word count.